vickymmcd/portfolio/README.md

 # About Me
-I am a rising sophomore student at [Olin College of Engineering](http://www.olin.edu/) studying software engineering.
+I am a sophomore student at [Olin College of Engineering](http://www.olin.edu/) studying software engineering.
 I am interested in human computer interaction, cyber security, and machine learning.
 I have previously worked at Draper Labs in Cambridge, MA.

 This is where I put the most up to date information about my software projects, but you can also check out my [Resume](#) and [LinkedIn Page](https://www.linkedin.com/in/victoria-mcdermott-264812124/)